Sullivan’s Crossing

 The Love Doctor Is In

-The premiere season of The CW’s Sullivan’s Crossing generally follows the plot of Robyn Carr’s book What We Find, which stands as the first in her Sullivan’s Crossing series.
-And if the name Robyn Carr sounds familiar, that’s probably because she’s the same author behind the popular Virgin River series.
+The CW’s Sullivan’s Crossing generally follows the plot of Robyn Carr’s Sullivan’s Crossing book series.
+And if the name Robyn Carr sounds familiar, that’s probably because she’s the same author behind Virgin River.

-You’ll find some similarities between the two series: a medical professional from the city forced by unfortunate circumstances to take up small-town life who slowly but inevitably finds love and community.
+You’ll find some similarities between the two shows: a medical professional from the city forced by unfortunate circumstances to take up small-town life who slowly but inevitably finds love and community.
 Her love interest?
-A guy named Cal Jones, the campground’s “resident mystery man” with a heart of gold, a body of muscles and a past full of tragedy that he’s still working through.
+A guy with a heart of gold, a body of muscles and a past full of tragedy that he’s still working through.

 Episode Reviews